hanif-ali/CodeBench-Backend/README.md

 ```
 You can check which branch you are on with `git branch`

 Do all your work in the new branch and keep commiting your changes.

- To upload your new branch to your remote repository run,
+To upload your new branch to this remote repository run,
 ```
 git push origin new-branch-name
 ```

- Go to your Github Repository in your browser (https://github.com/your-username/CodeBench-Backend) and go to "Create a Pull Request" so that I can review and merge your changes with mine.
+Push only to the branch that you created.
+Don't push to the `master` branch.

-Whenever updating your code with changes in my code, run
+Whenever updating your branch with other's changes in the branch, run
 ```
-git pull upstream
+git pull origin branch-name
 ```